The Best Lower Thames Crossing for Locals?

 Yes the A14 is a road in it’s own right running through East Anglia.
-However, did you know that Option A14 is also an alternative route for the new Thames Crossing?
+However, did you know Option A14 is also an alternative route for the new Lower Thames Crossing?

-As you can see in the map below Route A14 would be a tunnel that runs from around junction 2 of the M25 in Kent, surfacing between junctions 29 and 30 in Essex.
+As you can see in the map below Option A14 was proposed as a tunnel running between Junction 2 (M25 in Kent), surfacing between junctions 29 and 30 (M25 in Essex) – bypassing the A282 completely.

 The main facts in favour of option A14